 Contents

-Cattedrale Metropolitana Primaziale di Santa Maria Assunta, more commonly known as Duomo di Pisa or simply referred to as the Duomo, is an impressive church structure made of white marble with black detailing and adorned with classic Roman art.
-Built in 1064 and completed in 1118, this masterpiece has been captivating onlookers for much of history.
+Cattedrale Metropolitana Primaziale di Santa Maria Assunta, more commonly known as the Pisa Cathedral or the Duomo di Pisa, is an impressive church structure made of white marble with black detailing and adorned with classic Roman art.
+Built in 1064 and completed in 1118, this was the first building to be constructed in the Square of Miracles, the religious complex in Pisa.

 Interior view of the Cathedral of Pisa